 Consumers have said the pieces of plastic have ranged from small bits all the way to the size of a thick 50 cent piece.
 James Morris, of Jacksonville, Fla., said the plastic pieces are clear and blend in with the ice.

-ConsumerAffairs.com has received about 25 complaints about this problem.
-All complaints indicate that it is GE models that have a WR30X10061 ice maker.
+ConsumerAffairs.com has received about 25 reports of this problem.
+All indicate that it is GE models that have a WR30X10061 ice maker.

 GE makes two icemakers.
 However, the model mentioned above, which is in the great majority of GE's refrigerators seems to be the center of this problem.